BettKev/RepoGenie/README.md

 Supervisor

 ## Environmental Variable
-Inside .env include the following directory "server":
+Include the following inside directory "server":

+Create a .env file and add the following variable

-GEMINI_API_KEY = ""
+GEMINI_API_KEY = "your_public_api_key"

+You can get this key from https://aistudio.google.com/apikey

 ## Frontend Activation
 The front end is an SPA built with react vite.